tamberg/pi-lora/README.md

 The LoRa gateway forwards received data packets to The Things Network (TTN), a LoRa cloud backend.

-Any authorised, Internet-connected client computer, e.g. a Pi or laptop, can get the data from the backend.
+Any Internet-connected client computer, e.g. a Pi or laptop, can get the data from the backend, if authorised.

 # Pi with RN2483
 We use a Pi with a RN2483 LoRa module as our LoRaWAN device.